Image

 We are deeply grateful to New York State and OPRHP.
 This award puts us well on our way to conserving one of the most ecologically important landscapes in our region.
 Watch our video below to see how special this property is.
 And read all about it in today's Buffalo News (it made the cover!)

-Moderate rain, with a high of 72 and low of 45 degrees.
-Don't forget your umbrella!
-Light rain for the morning, partly cloudy during the afternoon, patchy rain nearby overnight.
+Sunny, with a high of 75 and low of 58 degrees.
+Sunny for the morning, clear overnight.